The Process of a Civil Case

 - Post-Trial Procedures

-Once you’ve become injured or harmed in any way, you may seek out legal representation by a Las Vegas personal injury lawyer to recover the financial compensation you believe you are owed.
+Once you’ve become injured or harmed in any way, you may seek out legal representation by the car accident lawyer Las Vegas to recover the financial compensation you believe you are owed.
 Your attorney will have you sign a client retainer; a written agreement that authorizes your attorney to act on your behalf.
 Once this agreement has been signed, your attorney will conduct an interview to evaluate the facts centering the accident to discover an appropriate plan of action.
 During this interview, it is imperative that you are as honest and explain what happened to the best of your ability.

 Once your attorney has gathered all of the facts, he or she will draft up a formal complaint based on the information provided.
 The exact steps for filing the complaint vary by state/jurisdiction, as do the rules for the service of process.